-Please do not submit the following documents, as they will not be considered as part of the application review process: references/works cited, letters of support, staff CV/resumes, solid waste master plans, engineering reports, or feasibility studies.
-Submitting these materials can slow down the review process and potentially delay awards.
+Please do not submit references/works cited, letters of support, staff CV/resumes, solid waste master plans, engineering reports, or feasibility studies.
+Submitting additional application materials that are not pertinent to the application can slow down the review process and potentially delay awards.